tchitchek-lab/CytoCompare/README.md

 * the `trans` parameter is a character specifying the name of a transformation function to apply on the marker expression intensities.
 Possible functions are "arcsinh" for arc sin hyperbolic transformation (default), "log" for logarithmic transformation, or "none" for no transformation
 * the `trans.para` parameter is a named list containing parameters for the transformation
 * the `trans.exclude` parameter is a character vector containing the marker names for which no transformation must be applied on
-* the `tSNE1` parameter is a character indicating the marker name of the first viSNE dimension (tSNE1)
-* the `tSNE2` parameter is a character indicating the marker name of the second viSNE dimension (tSNE2)

 The available transformation functions are (`trans` parameter):